Amsterdam - Zaandam - Amsterdam (298 km)

 Meaning "Roman," the Romer is one of the most important landmarks in the German city of Frankfurt.
 It has been the city hall for nearly 600 years; its use as an administrative center dates back to the year 1435.

 Standard Hotel: Sheraton Frankfurt Congress Hotel or similar.

-From Frankfurt, we will set out for Bonn, DE, which was the capital of West Germany from 1949-1990.
-We'll see the Old Town Hall on the edge of the city marketplace square, and then visit Beethoven Haus, the birthplace of composer Ludwig Van Beethoven.
-After, the bus will take us to Cologne, DE to see the Cologne Cathedral and its world-famous twin-spires that attract more than 20,000 admirers a day.
-After lunch and some free time to browse a Cologne shopping area, we'll finish our day's travel by heading to Amsterdam or nearby city for the night.
+From Frankfurt, we will set out for Bonn, the capital of West Germany from 1949 to 1990, where we will see the Old Town Hall on the edge of the city marketplace and Beethoven Haus, the birthplace of the celebrated composer Ludwig Van Beethoven.
+After this, we will travel to Cologne to see the Cologne Cathedral.
+After lunch, we will have some free time to browse Cologne's shopping area.
+Then, we will finish our day's travel by heading to Amsterdam.

 Bonn is a city on the banks of the Rhine and northwest of the Siebengebirge (Seven Mountains) in the German state of North Rhine-Westphalia.
 Bonn serves alongside the capital Berlin as the seat of government of Germany.